Affiliate links on Android Authority may earn us a commission. Learn more.

 Process | Snapdragon 6 Gen 1 4nm | Snapdragon 695 6nm | Snapdragon 690 8nm FinFET | Snapdragon 680 6nm |

-The previous top-end processor in this series was the Snapdragon 695, being an incremental upgrade over 2020’s Snapdragon 690.
-The 695 brings a capable octa-core CPU (2x Cortex-A77 and 6x Cortex-A55), and an Adreno 619 GPU seen in the Snapdragon 750G.
+The previous top-end processor in this series was the Snapdragon 695, it turn being an incremental upgrade over 2020’s Snapdragon 690.
+The 695 brings a middling octa-core CPU (2x Cortex-A77 and 6x Cortex-A55), and an aging Adreno 619 GPU.
 We also get 13MP triple camera support, 108MP single camera support, and Wi-Fi 6 connectivity.
 But the big disappointment here is that it lacks 4K video recording.

-Qualcomm also launched the Snapdragon 680 at the same time as the 695, and this chip stands out from the above entries by being a 4G-only SoC.
-It seems to be derived from the older, budget Snapdragon 665 SoC, sharing features like old CPU cores (four Cortex-A73 and four Cortex-A53), the Adreno 610 GPU, Hexagon 686 DSP, and Quick Charge 3.0 fast charging.
-There are a couple of upgrades though, namely a much smaller 6nm manufacturing process and Bluetooth 5.1 support.
+Qualcomm also offers the Snapdragon 685, and this is actually a 4G-only SoC.
+This is a tweaked version of the Snapdragon 680, which in turn was derived from the older, budget Snapdragon 665 SoC.
+Expect an ancient CPU (four Cortex-A73 and four Cortex-A53), the Adreno 610 GPU which first appeared in 2020, and obsolete Quick Charge 3.0 fast charging.
+There are a couple of upgrades though, namely a smaller 6nm manufacturing process and Bluetooth 5.2 support.

 Notable Snapdragon 6 series phones